A Tight Lower Bound on Adaptively Secure Full-Information Coin Flip: Our Technique

 \subsection{Attacking Non-Robust Coin Flip}

-The high level idea of attacking a non-robust protocol (has large jumps to both directions) is trying to transform it into a (almost) robust protocol with respect to $b=0$ (with no large jumps downward), with the assurance that if we fail transforming it into a robust protocol, it would already be completely biased (towards 0).
-If we succeeded transforming it into a (almost) robust protocol we apply our attack on robust protocols.

-More formally, assume that with probability at least $\nfrac 1{\log \numparties}$, $\Pi$ has a large negative jump, \ie $-\nfrac 1{\sqrt{\numparties}}$, and consider the following ``one-shot'' attacker on $\Pi$:\footnote{Interestingly, assuming the next-message function of $\Pi$ is efficient, \eg $\Pi$ is public-coin, the following attacker is the only reason for the inefficiency of our attack.}
+The high-level idea of attacking a non-robust protocol (a protocol that has large jumps in both directions) is to attempt biasing the protocol towards zero in such a way that if this bias fails, the protocol will be robust for $b=0$ (no large jumps downward)---prime for applying the attack on robust protocols.
+More formally, assume that with probability at least $\nfrac 1{\log \numparties}$, the protocol $\Pi$ has a large negative jump, \ie less than $-\nfrac 1{\sqrt{\numparties}}$, and consider the following ``one-shot'' attacker on $\Pi$:\footnote{Assuming the next-message function of $\Pi$ is efficiently samplable, \eg $\Pi$ is public-coin, the following attacker is the only reason for the inefficiency of our attack.}

-It is clear that the above adversary biases the outcome of $\Pi$ toward zero by at least $\nfrac{1}{\sqrt{\numparties}\log(\numparties)}$.
+It is clear that above adversary biases the outcome of $\Pi$ toward zero by at least $\nfrac{1}{\sqrt{\numparties}\cdot \log(\numparties)}$.
 Let $\Pi_1$ be the \emph{protocol} induced by the above (deterministic) attack: all parties emulate the attacker in their head, and when it decides to (deterministically) corrupt a party, the corrupted party follows its (deterministic) instructions.
-If the protocol $\Pi_1$ has a large negative jump with probability larger than $\nfrac1{\log n}$, apply the above attack on $\Pi_1$ resulting in the protocol $\Pi_2$, and so on.
-Let $t\le \sqrt{\numparties} \cdot \log(\numparties)$ denote the number of these attack applications.
-If the expected outcome of $\Pi_t$ is at most $\eps$, then we are done: the $t$-adaptive adversary that runs these $t$ attacks iteratively, makes $\Pi$ output $0$ with probability $1-\eps$.
+If the protocol $\Pi_1$ has a large negative jump with probability larger than $\nfrac1{\log \numparties}$, apply the above attack on $\Pi_1$ resulting in the protocol $\Pi_2$, and so on.
+Let $t\le \sqrt{\numparties} \cdot \log(\numparties)$ denote the number of times we applied the attack in this manner.
+If the expected outcome of $\Pi_t$ is at most $\eps$, then we are done: the implied $t$-adaptive adversary makes $\Pi$ output $0$ with probability $1-\eps$.
 Otherwise, $\Pi_t$ has the following property:

-letting $\tMsgg{}$ be the messages of a random execution of $\Pi_t$.
-If the above happens, then we apply the attack on robust protocols (\cref{alg:intro:Many}) on $\Pi_t$, instructing the adversary to halt if it encounters a large negative jump.
-With careful analysis (actually, we need to slightly refine the attack for that), one can show that the above attack on $\Pi_t$ encounters large negative jumps with probability $O(\eps)$ (recall that we set $\eps$ to $ 1/\loglog(\numparties)$).
-Hence, it successfully biases the expected output of $\Pi_t$ to $1-O(\eps)$ (since with overwhelming probability the attack carries as if there are no large negative jumps).
-Composing the attack that transforms $\Pi$ into $\Pi_t$ with the attack on $\Pi_t$, yields the required attack on $\Pi$.
+letting $\tMsg$ be the messages of a random execution of $\Pi_t$.
+If the above happens, we apply the attack on robust protocols (\cref{alg:intro:Many}) on $\Pi_t$, instructing the adversary to halt if it encounters a large negative jump.